-Amenity grassland in many of our parks, playing fields, and urban green spaces is frequently mown for sports and play activities and for a ‘clean’ look.
+Amenity grassland in many of our parks, playing fields and urban green spaces is mown frequently for leisure activities and for a ‘clean’ look.
 It may be neat and tidy but it could be so much more.

-By varying the ways in which grassland areas are managed, public parks and green spaces can support more biodiversity and provide for more public interest and enjoyment.
+By varying the ways in which amenity grassland is managed, with both areas of shorter and longer grass, parks and green spaces can support more biodiversity and wildlife and in turn more public interest.

 Grass provides somewhere for wildlife to forage, feed, and thrive.

-Many species of invertebrates over-winter on grass as eggs, pupae or larvae before completing their life cycles.
+Many species of invertebrates over-winter on grass as eggs, larvae or pupae before completing their life cycles.
 Grass is also food for the larvae of some invertebrates including types of butterflies and moths.